ruiiiiqi/APM466_A1/README.md

 Notice:

-This project uses too many for loop.
+This project uses too many for-loop.
 Thus for step 1, 2 and 3, it will take nearly 10 min for each module.
 However, you may make it more efficient if you want.
 I am not gonna to do it, tho. ^-^

   1. Try
       driver_i = webDriver.Chorme(), for i \in {1,2, ... ,32}.